-The key to the discovery rule is that the malpractice victim did not know that he/she had a potential medical malpractice case.
-Only patients who truly did not know -- and could not reasonably have figured out -- of their doctor's medical negligence have the right to use the discovery rule exception to file a medical malpractice lawsuit after the expiration of the standard statute of limitations.
+The key to the discovery rule is that the patient did not know that he or she had a potential medical malpractice case.
+Only patients who truly did not know of—and could not reasonably have been expected to figure out—their health care provider's medical negligence have the right to use the discovery rule exception to file a medical malpractice lawsuit, if the applicable deadline has passed.

 The discovery rule is written differently in each state.
 In some states, it only extends the statute of limitations for a year or two, while in others it might extend the statute of limitations for many years.
-And in still other states, the discovery rule only applies if a surgeon negligently left a medical instrument or some other object inside a patient's body.
+And in still other states, the discovery rule only applies in certain situations (if a surgeon negligently left a medical instrument or some other object inside a patient's body, for example).

-Let's say that a patient had an operation on June 1, 2010, and, in the operation, the surgeon left a piece of medical equipment inside the patient.
-Let's say also that the patient had no problems after the surgery until January 1, 2014, when he/she began having pain.
+Let's say a patient had an operation on June 1, 2017, and the surgeon left a sponge inside the patient.
+Let's say also that the patient had no problems after the surgery until June 15, 2019, when she began having pain.
 The patient went to a new doctor, and the new doctor sent the patient for an x-ray that day.

-The x-ray showed the presence of the piece of equipment, and the new doctor told the patient about the problem on that day.
-If the 2010 operation was the only operation on that part of the body that the patient had ever had, the equipment obviously had to come from that operation.
-As a general rule, if a surgeon leaves medical equipment inside the patient during an operation, that surgeon is negligent (based on the legal concept of "res ipsa loquitur").
+The x-ray showed the presence of the sponge, and the new doctor told the patient about the problem on that day.
+If the 2017 operation was the only operation on that part of the body that the patient had ever had, the sponge had to come from that operation.
+As a general rule, if a surgeon leaves a medical instrument or other object inside a patient after an operation, that surgeon is negligent (based on the legal concept of "res ipsa loquitur").

-If the state's standard statute of limitations is less than 4 years, the patient missed the statute of limitations, and now has to rely on the discovery rule exception to the standard statute of limitations, before the doctor could be sued.
+If the state's standard statute of limitations for medical malpractice lawsuits is 2 years, the patient has missed the filing deadline, and now has to rely on the discovery rule exception to the standard statute of limitations, before the doctor can be sued.

-The discovery rule exception to the medical malpractice statute of limitations would say that the statute of limitations for malpractice from the 2010 operation began running on January 1, 2014.
-If, for example, the discovery rule exception gives the patient 2 years from the date that he/she knew or reasonably should have learned that the doctor was negligent, the patient will have until January 1, 2016, to file a lawsuit against the original surgeon.
+The discovery rule exception to the medical malpractice statute of limitations would say that the statute of limitations for malpractice from the 2017 operation began running on June 15, 2019 (the date on which the patient was put on notice about what happened).
+If the exception applies, the patient will have until June 15, 2021 to file a lawsuit against the original surgeon.

-But that is only half of the discovery rule.
-The second part of most states' discovery rule exceptions is that the statute of limitations will begin running when the patient reasonably should have known that he/she was a victim of medical malpractice.
+Besides "actual" discovery, the second part of most states' discovery rule exceptions is that the statute of limitations will begin running when the patient reasonably should have known that he/she was a victim of medical malpractice.

 Let's go back to the above example, but this time say that the patient did not have an x-ray.
-Instead, let's say that the patient went to see five doctors during 2014, and they all told him/her that they didn't know what was causing the pain, but that it probably was caused by the old operation and that the patient should have an x-ray to make sure.
+Instead, let's say that the patient went to see five doctors during 2019, and they all told her that they didn't know what was causing the pain, but that it probably had something to do with the old operation and that the patient should have an x-ray to make sure.

-In this case, the patient, after seeing five doctors, is now on sufficient notice that the original surgeon may have done something wrong.
+In this case, the patient, after seeing five doctors who all offered the same advice, is now on sufficient notice that the original surgeon may have done something wrong.
 The "discovery rule" version of the statute of limitations will begin running certainly on the date that the patient saw the fifth doctor, and probably on the date that the patient saw the second doctor.